 Our first item, espadrilles, is dear to my heart.

-I’m half Spanish and spent childhood summers around Spain with my mom and grandparents.
+I’m half Spanish and spent childhood summers in Madrid & around Spain with my mom and grandparents.
 I've worn espadrilles for as long as I can remember, and I never feel more myself than when I'm wearing them.
 For me they're comfort and summer.
-The feel and even smell of espadrilles reminds me of Paradores (castles turned hotels), the Mediterranean, and my grandmother’s (Penelope Casas) favourite tapas.
+The feel and smell of espadrilles reminds me of Paradores (castles turned hotels), the Mediterranean, and my grandmother’s (Penelope Casas) homemade tapas.

 My grandmother, circa 1970 in a style similar to our Chueca #OGgirloftheearth